 SWID (excluding the 7th Standard Annex Area) is a Friant Contractor, and thusly receives water through the Central Valley Project (CVP), which is a network of dams, power plants, and canals that provides water supply reliability to the Central Valley in periods of drought.
 As a result, SWID has access to Class 1 water (50,000 AF contract), Class 2 water (39,600 AF contract), and several other types of water through its contract (Unreleased Restoration Flows, Recaptured/Recirculated supplies, Section 215 water, and RWA water).
-In addition to this, SWID's recharge facilities are located off the Calloway Canal, which connects to the Cross Valley Canal, which means that SWID is able to receive water from the California Aqueduct, Cross Valley Canal, Friant Kern Canal, and the Kern River system, if SWID is able to execute purchases or exchanges for the water supplies it doesn't have access to through its contract.
-With its additional recharge, SWID will be able to fully utilize all flows available to it through its contract, whereas historically it has been limited to what its growers would use in a given year.
-The 7th Standard Annex has no major surface water supply, and does not share in SWID's surface water supplies.
-Its only source of surface water supply is a small amount of recycled water it uses for irrigation in areas of the District.
+In addition to this, SWID's recharge facilities are located off the Calloway Canal, which connects to the Cross Valley Canal, which means that SWID is able to receive water from the California Aqueduct, Cross Valley Canal, Friant Kern Canal, and the Kern River system, if SWID is able to execute purchases or exchanges for the water supplies it doesn't have access to through its contract, whereas historically it has been limited to what its growers would use in a given year.
+The 7th Standard Annex has no surface water supply, and does not share in SWID's surface water supplies.